-Public holidays and information about accessing the British Embassy Tel Aviv.
+Public holidays and information about accessing the British Embassy Tunis.

 |Friday 14 April||Good Friday|

-The Foreign & Commonwealth Office and this Embassy are keen to ensure that their buildings and services are fully accessible to disabled members of the public.
-Wherever possible, we have made our buildings and services accessible.
-Sometimes however, this is not possible due to security or other restrictions.
+British Embassy Tunis is keen to ensure that its buildings and services are fully accessible to disabled members of the public.
+Wherever possible, we have done so.
+However sometimes, this is not possible due to security or other restrictions.
 In these situations we will endeavour to provide a service or access to a building in an alternative way to ensure equality of access for disabled people.
-To assist disabled visitors, we have set out below details of disabled access at this Embassy.
+To assist disabled visitors, we have set out below details of disabled access at the Embassy.
 We hope this information is helpful.